higgins/starting-condition/README.md

 5. People should feel good or neutral after hearing your condition

 #### Language support
 `starting-condition` currently supports English and Spanish languages.
-If you'd like

 #### How to contribute